HamptonNorth/gen/readme.md

 # Generator

 Express does not lay down suggested project structures or conventions when building an API.
 There are lots of opinions.
-This generator follows the suggestion laid out by Corey Cleary. [https://www.coreycleary.me/project-structure-for-an-express-rest-api-when-there-is-no-standard-way](https://www.coreycleary.me/project-structure-for-an-express-rest-api-when-there-is-no-standard-way)
+This generator follows the suggestions of Corey Cleary. [https://www.coreycleary.me/project-structure-for-an-express-rest-api-when-there-is-no-standard-way](https://www.coreycleary.me/project-structure-for-an-express-rest-api-when-there-is-no-standard-way)

 Getting routes, controllers, services and db working across the layers can be prone to error.
-The _generator_ project generates the necessary skeleton code for routes, controllers, services, db access and tests.
+The _generator_ project generates the necessary scaffold code for routes, controllers, services, db access and tests.

-The code is linear.
+The code is verbose with some repeating code block.
 This is deliberate putting ability to quickly understand the code above elegance.

 Two parts:

 - The generator code script that generates the js code in for the target app
-- Target app (the directory where all the target code get written)
+- Target app (the directory where all the target code gets written)

 ### Target app